tylerhu3/RandomLeetCodeGeneratorWebpage/README.md

 What is this?
 -------------------------
-A random LeetCode question generator
+Website that generates random LeetCode questions

 Install Instructions
 -------------------------